The role of the Met Office in World War One

 The role of the Met Office and the importance of weather information and advice to military operations were considered so critical by the end of the war that the Met Office became part of the Air Ministry which ran the Royal Air Force.

-Archive material from the time, including hand-drawn synoptic charts and some of the first hand-written forecasts produced by the Met Office for the British Army, will be on display at the Met Office library in Exeter from Tuesday 11th November.
+National Meteorological Archive material from the time, including hand-drawn synoptic charts and some of the first hand-written forecasts produced by the Met Office for the British Army, will be on display at the Met Office National Meteorological Library in Exeter from Tuesday 11th November.
 The displays detail the work of meteorologists in the First and Second World Wars.

-A factsheet with further information on the work of the Met Office in both world wars is also available.
+A Factsheets with further information on the work of the Met Office in both world wars is also available.